-The project has to display the Programme logo or the EU flag at all events, co-financed by the Programme.
+The project must display the Programme logo or the EU flag at all events, co-financed by the Programme.
 Partners can use movable stands, roll-ups, banners, posters or other relevant materials to meet this mandatory requirement.
 Thus, the Programme highly recommends projects to plan to produce or purchase these materials when relevant.

-Documents of events (agenda, invitations, list of participants, hand-outs, presentations, etc.) have to have the Programme logo on them.
-The Programme recommends to use its template for the list of event participants.
+Documents of events (agenda, invitations, list of participants, hand-outs, presentations, etc.) must have the Programme logo on them.
+The Programme recommends using its template for the list of event participants.
 It can be downloaded from the Programme website www.latlit.eu.

-We encourage partners to participate in the events of the Programme (e. g Programme Annual events, Interreg Cooperation Day, Balts Unity Day) upon request by the MA/JS.
+We encourage partners to participate in the events of the Programme (e.g. Programme Annual events, Interreg Cooperation Day, Balts Unity Day) upon request by the MA/JS.
 Projects also are invited to plan their own activities for the Interreg Cooperation Day and/or Balts Unity Day.
-Both of them traditionally are organised in the second half of September.
+Both traditionally are organised in the second half of September.